 We also derive subscription revenue from Couchbase Capella, our fully-managed DBaaS.
 Couchbase Capella is licensed using an on-demand consumption model or an annual credit model, which removes the need to license different node types separately.
-Couchbase Capella pricing delivers superior customer flexibility relative to other CSPs as on-demand pricing allows customers to pay only for what they use based on hourly pricing and the credits purchased through our annual credit model expire only at the end of a 12-month period, rather than ratably throughout the year.
+Couchbase Capella pricing delivers superior customer flexibility relative to other Cloud Service Providers ("CSPs") as on-demand pricing allows customers to pay only for what they use based on hourly pricing and the credits purchased through our annual credit model expire only at the end of a 12-month period, rather than ratably throughout the year.
 We also provide automatic conversion to on-demand consumption when credits expire or are exhausted.
 Couchbase Capella credits can be purchased upfront to provide cost savings with volume discounts available based on credit quantity.
 We offer three pricing levels for Couchbase Capella, based on the support response time.
-Revenue from Couchbase Capella was not material for the three months ended April 30, 2022 and 2021.
+Revenue from Couchbase Capella was not material for the nine months ended October 31, 2022 and 2021.

-We also generate revenue from services, which represented 8% and 5% of our total revenue for the three months ended April 30, 2022 and 2021, respectively.
+We also generate revenue from services, which represented 7% and 6% of our total revenue for the nine months ended October 31, 2022 and 2021, respectively.
 Our services revenue is derived from our professional services related to the implementation or configuration of our platform and training.
 We have invested in building our services organization because we believe it plays an important role in customer success, ensuring that our customers fulfill their digital transformation agendas while leveraging our platform, accelerating our customers' realization of the full benefits of our platform and driving increased adoption of our platform.

 Our go-to-market strategy is focused on large enterprises recognized as leaders in their respective industries who are attempting to solve complicated business problems by digitally transforming their operations.
 As a result, Couchbase powers some of the largest and most complex enterprise applications worldwide.
-Through our highly instrumented "sell-to" go-to-market motion, we have built a direct sales organization that understands the strategic needs of enterprises as well as a marketing organization that emphasizes our enablement of digital transformation through our no-compromises approach to performance, resiliency, scalability, agility and TCO savings.
+Through our highly instrumented "sell-to" go-to-market motion, we have built a direct sales organization that understands the strategic needs of enterprises as well as a marketing organization that emphasizes our enablement of digital transformation through our no-compromises approach to performance, resiliency, scalability, agility and total cost of ownership ("TCO") savings.

 We complement our "sell-to" go-to-market motion with a "buy-from" go-to-market motion, which is focused on targeting the application developer community to drive adoption of our platform.
-To accomplish this, we have and plan to continue to invest in Couchbase Capella, our fully-managed DBaaS offering, We also offer free Community Editions of some of our products, free trials of our Enterprise Edition of Couchbase Server and Couchbase Capella products and a web browser-based demonstration version of Couchbase Server to further accelerate application developer adoption.
+To accomplish this, we have and plan to continue to invest in Couchbase Capella, our fully-managed DBaaS offering.
+We also offer free Community Editions of some of our products, free trials of our Enterprise Edition of Couchbase Server and Couchbase Capella products and a web browser-based demonstration version of Couchbase Server to further accelerate application developer adoption.
 We believe these offerings lead to future purchases of the Enterprise Edition.
 While our Community Edition includes the core functionality of Couchbase Server, it is not suited for mission-critical deployments, as it offers only limited functionality around the scaled performance and security that enterprises require and no direct customer support from Couchbase.

 We also continuously grow and cultivate our cloud provider partner and technology provider ecosystem.
-A significant portion of our revenue in the three months ended April 30, 2022 and 2021 was attributable to our partner ecosystem.
+A significant portion of our revenue in the nine months ended October 31, 2022 and 2021 was attributable to our partner ecosystem.